samuelna/react-movie-house/readme.md

 ## Setup

 Treat this like a mini-project - you have no provided files.
 For reference, [here is](https://git.generalassemb.ly/wdi-nyc-60/react-omdb-search-solution) the solution to the last omdb lab we did.
 Even though we've done a React app with the same api, I would not recommend building off of this lab because it is substantially different.
 However, I would recommend looking at it as a reference.
-Additionally, check out [the solution](https://github.com/jasonseminara/react_to-do/tree/solution2016) for the React To-Do list, as it has much more in common you'll be building this weekend.
+Additionally, check out [the solution](https://github.com/jasonseminara/react_to-do/tree/solution2016) for the React To-Do list, as it has much more in common with what you'll be building this weekend.

 ## Completion